-Australia Post global tracking for international shipment works pretty much the same as for domestic shipments.
+Australia Post global tracking for international shipments works pretty much the same as domestic shipments.
 You won't need any special tracking code or page to follow the progress of your international shipments.

 You only need to get hold of the correct tracking number for your international shipment and enter it on the tracking page to follow the progress of your package.

 To maintain delivery visibility for both international and domestic services, Australian Post offers tracking to different destinations.
 In most cases, Australian Post tracking is available for most of its services.
 Here is a list of the most commonly used Australian Post services that offer to track.

 - Australia Post Registered Post International

 Australia Post tracking statuses are real-time updates that appear on the shipment history page's tracking column.
 Here are the different statuses that you need to understand so that you can decipher what is happening to your package.

 - Awaiting Collection: This means that your item has arrived and is awaiting collection in the Post Office.